Polyoxometalate: Polyoxotechnetates and rhenates

 Polyoxotechnetates form only in strongly acidic conditions, such as in HTcO4 or trifluoromethanesulfonic acid solutions.
-The first empirically isolated polyoxotechnetate was the red [Tc20O68](4-).
-It contains both Tc(V) and Tc(VII) in ratio 4: 16 and is obtained as the hydronium salt [H7O3]4[Tc20O68]*4H2O by concentrating an HTcO4 solution.
+The first empirically isolated polyoxotechnetate was the red Tc20O_{68}(4-).
+It contains both Tc(V) and Tc(VII) in ratio 4: 16 and is obtained as the hydronium salt (H7O3)4Tc20O68*4H2O by concentrating an HTcO4 solution.
 Corresponding ammonium polyoxotechnetate salt was recently isolated from trifluoromethanesulfonic acid and it has very similar structure.

 The only polyoxorhenate formed in acidic conditions in presence of pyrazolium cation.
-The first empirically isolated polyoxorhenate was the white [Re4O15](2-).
+The first empirically isolated polyoxorhenate was the white Re4O_{15}(2-).
 It contains Re(VII) in both octahedral and tetrahedral coordination.

-Mixed polyoxo(technetate-rhenate) [Tc_{4}O_{4}(H_{2}O)_{2}(ReO_{4})_{14}]^{2-} polyanion crystals that contain Tc(V) and Re(VII)were also isolated and structurally characterized.
+Mixed polyoxo(technetate-rhenate) [Tc4O4(H2O)2(ReO4)14](2-) polyanion crystals that contain Tc(V) and Re(VII)were also isolated and structurally characterized.

 Polyoxotantalates, niobates, and vanadates

-The polyniobates, polytantalates, and vanadates are derived, formally at least, from highly charged [MO_{4}]^{3-} precursors.
-For Nb and Ta, most common members are M_{6}O_{19}^{8−} (M = Nb, Ta), which adopt the Lindqvist structure.
-These octaanions form in strongly basic conditions from alkali melts of the extended metal oxides (M_{2}O_{5}), or in the case of Nb even from mixtures of niobic acid and alkali metal hydroxides in aqueous solution.
-The hexatantalate can also be prepared by condensation of peroxotantalate Ta(O_{2})_{4}^{3−} in alkaline media.
-These polyoxometalates display an anomalous aqueous solubility trend of their alkali metal salts inasmuch as their Cs^{+} and Rb^{+} salts are more soluble than their Na^{+} and Li^{+} salts.
+The polyniobates, polytantalates, and vanadates are derived, formally at least, from highly charged MO_{4}(3-) precursors.
+For Nb and Ta, most common members are M6O_{19}(8−) (M = Nb, Ta), which adopt the Lindqvist structure.
+These octaanions form in strongly basic conditions from alkali melts of the extended metal oxides (M2O5), or in the case of Nb even from mixtures of niobic acid and alkali metal hydroxides in aqueous solution.
+The hexatantalate can also be prepared by condensation of peroxotantalate [Ta(O2)4](3−) in alkaline media.
+These polyoxometalates display an anomalous aqueous solubility trend of their alkali metal salts inasmuch as their Cs+ and Rb+ salts are more soluble than their Na+ and Li+ salts.
 The opposite trend is observed in group 6 POMs.